 So after sharing Chuck’s thoughts with my staff here is what I will say in our meeting:

-“The common malady Chuck describes is the reason I have made some changes and other upcoming changes will be implemented.
+“The common malady Chuck describes is the reason I have made some changes.
+Plus other changes will be implemented shortly.
 Our business is now too big for me to do all of the things I used to do.
-We do triple the work of the current system we are using and I am getting stress issues.”
+We do triple the work of the current system we are using and I have been getting stress issues.”
 Then I will tell my staff something very important:

 Steve, I don’t remember the physicist’s name who discovered that “all organizations and systems seek disorder and random change” but it is so true!

 Wow, Al, I’d love to be a fly on the wall at your staff meeting!
 Actually it sounds like you have a great bunch of people.
-As we cover in SFS, “All successful relationships are based on clearly defined expectations.”
-And it sounds to me that (which Chuck’s help) you are doing exactly that!
+As we covered in your SFS, “All successful relationships are based on clearly defined expectations.”
 Congratulations and let your SFS team know how we can help!
 (One idea would be to send your key employees to one or more of our SFS Training Options!)
 Steve